| Officer, Richard L. Purvis #4726Arizona DPS Highway Patrol

 replacement taillamp lenses which were clear in color and lacked side

+and rear red reflex reflectors.
 The removal of the original lamp and substitution of one that does

 not meet the color specifications for red or any other required color,